pfheatwole/thesis/source/foil_geometry.rst

 ..
 This section defines `C_f/s` using `dz/dy` and `theta`

-The expanded model :eq:`expanded-equation` uses a *direction cosine matrix* (DCM) to define the orientation of the foil coordinate system :math:`f` relative to the section coordinate system :math:`s`.
+The expanded model :eq:`expanded-equation` uses a *direction cosine matrix* (DCM) to define the orientation of each section.
 A natural parametrization of a DCM is a set of three Euler angles :math:`\left< \phi, \theta, \gamma
-\right>`, corresponding to a relative roll, pitch, and yaw.
+\right>`, corresponding to roll, pitch, and yaw.
 The Euler parametrization replaces the :math:`\mathbb{R}^{3 \times 3}` matrix with a 3-vector, but the structure of typical parafoils can provide further simplifications.

 In particular, observe that when a parafoil is flattened out on the ground, the sections are (essentially) vertical, with no relative roll or yaw.
-Inflating the parafoil and forming the arc anhedral with the suspension lines rolls the sections into the arc without affecting the yaw.
-These observations reveal that the section orientation is well approximated by a single degree of freedom, resulting in a minimal parametrization with a single design variable.
+Inflating the parafoil and using the suspension lines to form the arc will produce a natural section roll without affecting the section yaw.
+These observations reveal that the section orientation produced by inflating a parafoil is well approximated by a single degree of freedom, resulting in a minimal parametrization with a single design variable for section pitch :math:`\theta(s)`.

 ..
 The default orientation of each section is parallel to the central section.
    Real wings may want to pitch (geometric torsion) or roll (local "dihedral", sort of).
 Need a way to specify that orientation.

-For the section roll :math:`\phi(s)`, considering that the arc cannot produce a shearing effect between sections, they must roll together with the position curve.
+For the section roll :math:`\phi(s)`, observe that inflating the foil to produce the arc does not produce a shearing effect between sections; instead, the sections roll together with the arc.
 This relationship can be encoded using the derivatives of the :math:`\left< y(s), z(s) \right>` components of the position curve :math:`\vec{r}_{RP/O}(s)`:

 .. math::
    :label: section roll from position